 We incur direct costs, which are the number of CPU cycles required to load and store a new PCB to and from memory.

 We also incur indirect costs.
 When a process is running on the CPU a lot of its data is stored in the processor cache.
 Accessing data from cache is very fast (on the order of cycles) relative to accessing data from memory (on the order of hundreds of cycles).
-When we data we need is present in the cache, we say that the cache is hot.
-When a process gets swapped out, all of it's data is cleared from cache.
+When the data we need is present in the cache, we say that the cache is hot.
+When a process gets swapped out, all of its data is cleared from the cache.
 The next time it is swapped in, the cache is cold.
 That is, the data is not in the cache and the CPU has to spend many more cycles fetching data from memory.

 Basically, we want to limit how often we context switch!